ip-tools/patzilla/README.rst

 Support
 =======
-For enterprises, dedicated commercial support is also available through `Elmyra UG`_.
+For enterprises, dedicated commercial support is also available through Elmyra UG.
+`Elmyra UG`_ is the Germany based software development company that’s spearheading the ongoing development of this software and as such will ensure continuity for the project.

+If you’re using the IP Navigator in your company and you need commercial support, feel free to get in touch with us.
+We are happy to receive respective inquiries at support@elmyra.de.

 .. _GNU-AGPL-3.0: GNU-AGPL-3.0.txt